 - Metacarpal V – Little finger.

 Each metacarpal consists of a base, shaft and a head.
 The medial and lateral surfaces of the metacarpals are concave, allowing attachment of the interossei muscles.

 Clinical Relevance: Fractures of the Metacarpals

 There are two common fractures of the metacarpals:

 - Boxer’s fracture – A fracture of the 5th metacarpal neck.
 It is usually caused by a clenched fist striking a hard object.
-The distal part of the fracture is displaced posteriorly, producing shortening of the affected finger.
+The distal part of the fracture is displaced anteriorly, producing shortening of the affected finger.

 The phalanges are the bones of the fingers.
 The thumb has a proximal and distal phalanx, while the rest of the digits have proximal, middle and distal phalanges.